Close-up of a wooden door handle and latch plate, fixing a door that won't close

 Frequently Asked Questions

-The whole door is crooked — what now?
+The whole door is crooked, what now?
 That’s hinge sag.
-Use the 3-inch screw trick on the top hinge.
-It often pulls the door back into square in one move.
+The 3-inch screw trick on the top hinge often pulls the door back into square in one move.
+Most heavy doors are held in place by 3/4-inch screws that only bite the jamb itself, not the framing behind it, replacing one with a screw that reaches the stud makes the whole frame solid again.

 Should I just replace the whole door?
 Almost never.
 A door that won’t close is almost always a 30-minute fix.
 Replacement is a 3-4 hour job and $100-500 for the door alone.